bmlt-enabled/fetch-spad/readme.txt

 1. Download and install the plugin from WordPress dashboard.
 You can also upload the entire Fetch SPAD Plugin folder to the /wp-content/plugins/ directory
 2. Activate the plugin through the Plugins menu in WordPress
-3. Add [spad] shortcode to your Wordpress page/post or add widget Fetch SPAD to your sidebar, Footer etc.
+3. Add [spad] shortcode to your Wordpress page/post.

 == Screenshots ==